-Times have changed, and so has the television landscape.
-There's a reticence to tackle subjects that are loaded, even taboo - topics like abortion, HIV, and gun control.
+Times have changed, landscape.

+and so has the television There's a reticence to tackle subjects that are loaded, even taboo - topics like abortion, HIV, and gun control.
 HIV is still a real problem in the US, particularly amongst people of color.
 At the end of 2015 there were 1.1 million people in the US who were living with HIV, but we haven't seen that reflected on screen.
-It's the same problem with abortion, which we tackled in season six of make a difference.
+It's the same problem with abortion, which we tackled in season six of now that are beautiful and are spending huge amounts of money, but in terms of social issues I think there's so much competition that there's ER episode viewing figures make a difference.